Tomasz-Zdeb/Angular-Sandbox/README.md

 **Template** is an actual **HTML** that the components consists of.
 It can be:

-* specified inline as a single line enclosed in double quotes
+* specified inline as a single line enclosed in double quotes - using `template:` property
-* specified inline as a multi line enclosed in backticks
+* specified inline as a multi line enclosed in backticks - using `template:` property
-* specified in separate file
+* specified in separate file - using `templateURL:` property with path to the file containing the **HTML**

 First two approaches does not provide **IDE's** support for syntax highlighting.